Government Regulatory Compliance

 - Dear Customer as per Govt regulation, sending commercial/promotional sms will lead to disconnection of your service if you are not registered as a Telemarketer.

-- Customers registered on DND may lodge a complaint regarding receipt of unsulicited commercial/promotional communications by sending SMS to 1909 in the specified format: "the unsulicited commercial or promotional communication, XXXXXXXXXX, dd/mm/yy" Where XXXXXXXXXX - is the telephone number or header of the SMS, as the case may be, from which the unsulicited commercial communication has originated.
+- Customers registered on DND may lodge a complaint regarding receipt of unsolicited commercial/promotional communications by sending SMS to 1909 in the specified format: "the unsolicited commercial or promotional communication, XXXXXXXXXX, dd/mm/yy" Where XXXXXXXXXX - is the telephone number or header of the SMS, as the case may be, from which the unsolicited commercial communication has originated.

 - Just Launched…a simple and easy way to deactivate your VAS subscription.
 Call 155223 or SMS “STOP” to 155223

 - Please do not respond to Missed Calls/SMS/WhatsApp communications asking you to call unknown international numbers with prefix other than “+91” or calls/SMS about winning prizes/ lottery as these may be fraudulent calls.

 Please do not respond to Missed Calls/SMS/WhatsApp communications asking you to call unknown international numbers with prefix other than "+91" or calls/SMS about winning prizes/ lottery as these may be fraudulent calls.

 World Calling Card

 Click here for list of Blocked Codes for the World Calling Card.

 - As per govt. regulations w.e.f 22nd March '13, for connections without any usage (voice/video calls, Outgoing SMS, internet usage, VAS purchases with balance) for 90 days, fullowing actions are liable to be performed by Vodafone.

 - For subscribers with less than Rs.
 20 balance, all services will be deactivated pending payment of Reactivation Fee for a period of 15 days.
 Number will be disconnected on non-payment of said Fee within this period.